Beginner Golfers- Learn how to choose the right wedges for your game.

 A performance golf club, such as a Pitching Wedge, is perfect for a variety of situations.
 From hard ground to deep grassy areas, there is nothing that these clubs cannot handle.
 By maximizing the amount of spin you put on the ball with each swing, as well as ensuring accuracy, these clubs are one of golf’s most versatile tools.
 Pitching Wedges typically come in two lofts: 45-50 degrees which provide shots from 120-150 yards away from the hole; and 52-55 degrees which offer shots from 130-160 yards away from the hole.

-Sand wedges are open-faced wedges.
+Sand wedges are open-faced wedges for beginners.
 They’re made primarily for use on the golf course and excel at gliding smoothly over the sand traps or bunkers.

 The widest sole possible that gives you maximum bounce.
 Plus, it helps when you’re stuck in tough spots – whether it’s wet dirt or thick grass – they’ll take care of it all!
 With a loft around 54 to 58 degrees, this club is best suited for shots between 70 to 90 yards away from where you stand.

 A pro golf player knows when to use which golf club.
-A lob wedge is the lowest hitting club, meant for high shots over trees and other obstacles.
+A lob wedge is a lowest-hitting club, meant for high shots over trees and other obstacles.
 It has a sophisticated design that lets it get less roll during landing, giving off an illusion of height in the air.
 This type of club also produces backspin – but there are plenty of different designs available depending on which one you want to buy or what kind of style you’re looking for.

-The original Passage was too long and repetitious so the Rewritten Passage that is more interesting cut down on repeating information while still retaining its meaning.
+The original Passage was too long and repetitious so the Rewritten Passage is more interesting to cut down on repeating information while still retaining its meaning.

 The Gap Wedge is designed to hit a ball through the air at a higher trajectory than regular iron.
 It also has less bounce angle because it needs to stay below the ground rather than bouncing up like other clubs in its category do.